AAghaei/gfbio-ontology/README.md

 MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.

+* Links to existing ontologies will be maintained.
+New concepts (with own uri) will only be created if there is no other ontology already specifying it or if there is another good reason for dublication.

 ## How to contribute